 \subsection{Nonlinear Hamiltonian}

-This section demonstrates that the Heisenberg equation~(\ref{vonNeu}) for universal quantum control also applies to the systems governed by the nonlinear Hamiltonian, such as the multi-photon spontaneous parametric down-conversion~\cite{Maria2011Nonlinear,Borshchevskaya2015Three,Akbari2016Third,Chang2020Observation}, thereby yielding the dynamical invariants, which do not necessarily satisfy the canonical commutation relation, for nonadiabatic passages.
+This section demonstrates that the Heisenberg equation~(\ref{vonNeu}) for our universal quantum control also applies to the systems governed by more nonlinear Hamiltonian, such as the multi-photon spontaneous parametric down-conversion~\cite{Maria2011Nonlinear,Borshchevskaya2015Three,Akbari2016Third,Chang2020Observation}, thereby yielding the dynamical invariants, which do not necessarily satisfy the canonical commutation relation, for nonadiabatic passages.